-You will be prepared to take the written test after you have reviewed and studied the handouts and video segments.
-Remember, you can use all of the handouts while taking the written test.
+You will be prepared to take the written test after you have reviewed and studied the handouts and videos.
+Remember, you can use all the handouts while taking the written test.

-When preparing for the skills demonstration, watch video segment #17, "Practice Skills Demonstration," which shows a child care provider completing two of the skills demonstrations.
+When preparing for the skills demonstration, watch video #7d, "Practice Skills Demonstration," which shows a child care provider completing two of the skills demonstrations.
 In addition, review Skills Practice 7.1 through 7.6; you can use these handouts to practice the medication administration techniques during your practice time with the MAT Trainer.